solaeus/whale/README.md

 with a command-line tool and an interactive shell that provides a live REPL with syntax completion and history.

+Whale is minimal, easy to read and easy to learn by example.
+Your code will always do exactly what it looks like it's going to do.

 A basic whale program:

 ```whale